CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

       ![](media/p25t3.2p12.png)

-1. Log in to [outlook](https://www.microsoft.com/en-gb/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook?deeplink=%2fowa%2f&sdf=0) using the Azure credentials and check that the email was sent
+1. Open outlook in a new browser tab using the link [outlook](https://www.microsoft.com/en-gb/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook?deeplink=%2fowa%2f&sdf=0) and sign in using the Azure credentials.
+Check that the email was sent

       ![](media/p25t3.2p13.png)